 Here are the findings from my Breaking Glass experiment, in order of increasing excellence.

 1. Champagne Coupe

-A wide and flat saucer-shaped glass with a short stem.
-An apocryphal story has it that the design of this glass was modelled on the breasts of Marie Antoinette.
+A flat saucer-shaped glass with a short stem.
+An apocryphal story has it that this design resembles the breasts of Marie Antoinette.
 That seems decidedly odd to me given the resultant shape, but I digress.
 It’s hard to hold at the stem, and holding the body warms the fizz up.
 Drinking from it encourages spillage, hardly a good look.
 The bubbles can’t make long beaded streams either; the mousse dissipates instantly; you can’t swirl without throwing the contents everywhere, and there’s precious little nose.
 The wine is lifeless in a few minutes because there’s an enormous surface area to volume.
-This shape seems to be making a comeback in some circles but it’s good only for Trifle or lovers of kitsch.
-Frankly, better drinking is achieved with a hotel tooth mug.
+This shape seems to be making a comeback in some circles, but it’s good only for Trifle or lovers of kitsch.
+Frankly, a hotel tooth mug is better.
 Utterly useless.
 1/10

 2. Ornate Champagne Flute

 An elongated V-shape, flaring outward at the top, gold-rimmed, made of cut crystal.
 The crystal cut-marks impeded visibility.
 The outward flare dissipated the nose.
 The gold rim got in the way, and sipping from it was unpleasant.
 The wine flattened almost as quickly as with the Coupe and tasted decidedly dull.
 They do however look nice in the cupboard, so my advice is to lock them away in there.
 Uninspiring.
 3/10

 3. Plastic Champagne Flute